k1LoW/runn/README.md

 - **As a tool for scenario based testing.**
 - **As a test helper package for the Go language.**
 - **As a tool for workflow automation.**
-- **Support HTTP request, gRPC request, DB query and command execution**
+- **Support HTTP request, gRPC request, DB query, Chrome DevTools Protocol, and command execution**
 - **OpenAPI Document-like syntax for HTTP request testing.**

 ## Quickstart